MatthewGoin/Dijkstra/README.md

 # Dijkstra
-Implemented a custom graph class with a Dijkstra search feature built from scratch
+Implemented a custom graph class with a Dijkstra Pathing algorithim built from scratch